 The Application for Non-Matriculated Admission must be completely filled out and submitted to the Office of Enrollment Services along with all required documentation prior to the first day of classes.
 Applications must have all required documents attached to the application, and will be processed on a first-come, first-served basis.
-Application and documents may be delivered in person to the Admissions/Enrollment Services Office located in the Campus Center Building Room I 202, or emailed to email@example.com.
+Application and documents may be delivered in person to the Admissions/Enrollment Services Office located in the Student Union Building, Lower Level-Suite 100, or emailed to email@example.com.
 Please see list below for types of non-degree programs offered as well as required documents:

 - Non-Matriculated (Bachelor's degree earned or higher): Must submit this form with proof of bachelor’s or master’s degree, as well as proof of high school graduation (for residency/tuition purposes).
 Unofficial transcripts and/or copies of high school diplomas are acceptable documents for non-degree students.

 - Life Long Learner (no Bachelor's degree earned): Must submit this form with proof of good standing (2.0 GPA or higher) from most recent institution, as well as proof of high school graduation (for residency/tuition purposes).
 Unofficial transcripts and/or copies of diplomas are acceptable documents for non-degree students.

 - High School Enrichment: Must submit this form with High School transcript showing good standing and must be a high school junior or higher in status.

 - Visiting Student: Must submit this form with letter of approval and transcript from current college and proof of high school graduation (for residency/tuition purposes).
 Unofficial transcripts and/or copies of diplomas are acceptable documents for non-degree students.